How They Work

 - Q: Do Golfkicks require me to pre-drill pilot holes?

 - A: Not always but WE RECOMMEND- it results in a cleaner, better install and some shoes have tougher materials hidden beneath the rubber sole.

 - Q: Does glue help?

 - A: Glue is not necessary but some customers have found that a little dab of Goop, etc. will increase hold.

 - Q: Will Golfkicks fall out?

 - A: It is possible for any type of screw-in cleats to fall out.
 There are some sole materials that hold better than others.
 The best materials for holding screw in cleats are harder/high carbon rubber soles.
 Softer foam rubber soles and outsoles with deep siping cuts tend to be less reliable for holding screws.
-Some customers have found that a little dab of Super Glue, etc. will greatly increase hold.

 - Q: Is there a single recommended pattern for installing Golfkicks?